NREL/wind-hybrid-open-controller/docs/examples.md

 (examples_luwakesteer)=
 ### lookup-based_wake_steering_florisstandin
-2-turbine example of lookup-based wake steering control, run using Hercules with the FLORIS standin in place of AMR-Wind for exposition purposes.
+2-turbine example of lookup-based wake steering control with {ref}`controllers_luwakesteer`, run using Hercules with the FLORIS standin in place of AMR-Wind for exposition purposes.
 To run this example, navigate to the examples/lookup-based_wake_steering_florisstandin folder and then run the following.
 ```